-Vehicles that tow more the legal limits will take longer to stop in the case of an accident, they can become unstable and therefore are more likely to lose control and it causes excessive wear and tear on components such as the suspension, brakes and tyres.
+Vehicles that tow more the legal limit will take longer to stop and can become unstable, increasing the chance of an accident.
+It also causes excessive wear and tear on components such as the suspension, brakes and tyres.

-One thing that the manufacturers rarely mention when they state their huge towing capacities is the gross combination mass (GCM), or gross train weight (GTW), which is the maximum amount that the vehicle and the trailer (and all of their contents) can weigh.
+Manufacturers proudly state towing capabilities, but rarely mention the gross vehicle weight, or GVW.
+This is the maximum amount that a vehicle and its trailer (and all of its contents) can weigh.

-The reason why this is important is that the manufacturers will also state the payload in the brochure next to the towing capacity, but the gross combination mass will indicate that there is no pickup truck that can pull its full towing capacity and carry its maximum payload at the same time.
-In fact, they are usually nowhere near.
+This is important, as manufacturers will state the maximum payload in the brochure, usually alongside the towing capacity, but thanks to maximum authorised mass restrictions, there isn’t a single pickup truck that can pull its full towing capacity and carry its maximum payload at the same time.

-To give you an example, we’ll take a pickup truck with a gross combination mass (GCM) of 5.7 tonnes (or 5,700kg), which is the second figure shown on the vehicle’s weight plate (usually located inside the driver’s door or engine bay).
+To give you an example, we’ll take a pickup truck with a gross vehicle weight of 5.7 tonnes (or 5,700kg), which is the second figure shown on the vehicle’s weight plate that’s usually located inside the driver’s door or engine bay.

-According to the technical specifications, this vehicle also has a payload of 1,100kg, a towing capacity of three tonnes (3,000kg) and a kerbweight (a vehicle without contents but driver, fuel and oil included) of 1,900kg.
+According to the manufacturer, this vehicle has a maximum payload of 1,100kg, and a towing capacity of three tonnes (3,000kg).
+Its kerbweight (the vehicle without contents but including a driver, fuel and oil) is 1,900kg.

-When towing a full load of three tonnes, this restricts the maximum weight of the vehicle and all of its contents to 2.7 tonnes.
-Given the 1,900kg kerbweight, this leaves 800kg for payload, which is short of the 1,100kg stated payload.
+When towing a full load of three tonnes, this restricts the maximum weight of the vehicle and all of its contents to 2.7 tonnes – that’s the GVW of 5,700kg less the towing weight.
+Given the 1,900kg kerbweight of the vehicle, this leaves just 800kg for payload, which includes cargo and passengers, which is short of the 1,100kg stated payload.